 Expenses.
 The Company and the Investors will each bear their own legal and other expenses with respect to the transactions contemplated herein.

 In most friends-and-family or angel seed financing rounds, the parties agree to bear their own legal expenses.
 Many angels are comfortable enough to work without legal counsel in deals that follow the established patterns they’ve seen many times before, whether structured as convertible debt or preferred stock.
 By contrast, VCs usually involve legal counsel, given the larger amount of capital put at risk in any one investment, and typically ask the Company to pay or reimburse the fees of investors’ counsel out of the proceeds of the financing.

+If you’ve made it this far, congratulations!
 I’ll discuss some of the pros and cons of different deal structures, more recent innovations such as Series Seed documents, and other variations in future posts.
 I hope you’ve found this overview to be informative and would love to hear from entrepreneurs or investors with any questions or comments.

 Adapted from a series of articles originally written for Gust Blog.